Posts Tagged ‘stock market timeline’

 I just heard from the Wilder family, who told me how they “stayed sane” during the market crash:

 We have had Bank On Yourself plans for about three and a half years.
 They were what kept us sane during the stock market crash of 2008.
-Everything that was not in Bank On Yourself policies lost 32%, debbie-wilder-and-family-kennedy-space-centerbut all of our Bank On Yourself policies grew.
+Everything that was not in Bank On Yourself policies lost 32%, but all of our Bank On Yourself policies grew.
 Our goal with it is to be free of all interest payments to lenders and to secure a retirement income stream we can count on.
 We have used the plans to purchase a new car and pay off our mortgage.
 It’s a pleasure to know our car cannot be repossessed and our home cannot be foreclosed on.”

 Wall Street fails those planning to retire next year…